blablablacksheep11/TrashTrack/README.md

   npm install -g nodemon
 ```
 🔔 Hardware component is included in this system, you may not be able to experience the full system module without the prototype.

+## APIs Used
+Mailer
+- You may use the Google SMTP API, or mailtrap as your mailer

+Google Gemini
+- Create your Gemini API key in the Google AI Studio
+- Include it in the .env file

 ## Start Commands

 To run this project